-Click here to email Mark Goodwin.
+Click here to email Leslie Boucher.

 Mickey Rowell holds a B.A. from Lee College and M.M. from the University of Tennessee at Chattanooga in church music and vocal performance.
 He has done additional studies at UTC and Florida State University.
 He joined the EC faculty in 2003.
 At Emmanuel he teaches music education and music ministry classes and gives private voice lessons.
 Mr. Rowell previously taught in both private and public schools in Tennessee and Florida, where his bands and choral groups consistently received superior ratings.
 He has also been active in church music ministry for over 20 years.
 He has won National Association of Teachers of Singing competitions and has been active in opera, oratorio and musical theater performance as well as an adjudicator and clinician.

 Beth Chitwood received her M.M. in Piano Pedagogy in 2008 from the University of Georgia in Athens, GA, and B.A. in Music in 2006 from Emmanuel College.
 She returned to Emmanuel College in the fall of 2008 to teach in the music department, where she teaches the class piano sequence, accompanies vocal and instrumental students, and accompanies musical theater productions.